 After about 5 years of terrorising my hair with the curling wand, the damage is starting to get very noticable.
 The frizz, the knots, the unstoppable tangling: my hair has had enough.
 I’ve scheduled an appointment for a good chop, I’m trying to stay away from heat styling and perhaps most importantly: I’ve adjusted my “whatever’s on the shelf” haircare routine to “SOS I have wreaked havoc upon myself”.

-Cue The Body Shop’s extension of their Shea Butter collection.
-This richly nourishing butter is sourced from nuts of the shea tree, indigenous to parts of East and West Africa, where shea butter has been the go to way of taking care of dry skin and hair for centuries.
+Cue The Body Shop‘s extension of their Shea Butter collection.
+Shea butter is a richly nourishing butter sourced from nuts of the shea tree, indigenous to parts of East and West Africa, where shea butter has been the go-to way of taking care of dry skin and hair for centuries.

-The shea butter used in The Body Shop’s products is sustainably sourced from Ghana, where over 600 women from several villages source the butter using traditional techniques passed on from mother to daughter.
-The company, recently sold to Natura &co and no longer linked to L’Oréal, pays all women a fair wage and helps fund community projects like building schools and enabling access to health care and safe water.
+The shea butter used in The Body Shop’s products is sustainably sourced in Ghana, where over 600 women from several villages use traditional techniques passed on from mother to daughter.
+The brand, recently sold to Natura &co and no longer linked to L’Oréal, pays all women a fair wage and helps fund community projects like building schools and enabling access to health care and safe water.

 100% Natural Shea Butter, € 15